Evictions in Colorado: what to know now that CDC eviction moratorium, state protections have expired

 What is the eviction process right now?

-First, a landlord has to give a printed notice to the tenant that outlines a demand for payment, and instructs the tenant that they must pay or leave the property by a certain date.
+First, a landlord has to give a printed notice to the tenant that outlines a demand for payment, and instructs the tenant that they must pay or leave the property by a certain date 10 days before filing for an eviction.
 It can also outline other reasons for eviction.

 If the tenant hasn’t cured the problem by the end of the notice period, then the landlord can file a case in court.
 At this point, it becomes much more difficult for a tenant to avoid eviction.